Christian meditation: History

-Approaches to meditation
+Approaches

 A number of saints and historical figures have followed and presented specific approaches to Christian meditation.
 Both Eastern and Western Christian teachings have emphasized the use of meditation as an element in increasing one's knowledge of Christ.
 The Spiritual Exercises of Ignatius of Loyola use meditative mental imagery, with the goal of knowing Christ more intimately and loving him more ardently.
 In The Way of Perfection, St. Theresa of Avila taught her nuns how to try to get to know Christ by using meditation and mental prayer.
 Hesychastic prayer and meditation continues to be used in the Eastern Orthodox tradition as a spiritual practice that facilitates the knowing of Christ.

 St. Ignatius of Loyola

 The Spiritual Exercises of St. Ignatius of Loyola (1491–1556), the founder of the Jesuits, contain numerous meditative exercises.
 To this day, the Spiritual Exercises remain an integral part of the Novitiate training period of the Roman Catholic religious order of Jesuits.

 The exercises are intended as notes to guide a spiritual director who is leading someone else through an experience of Christian meditation.
 The entire experience takes about 30 days and often involves a daily interview with the director.
 The process begins with a consideration of the purpose of one's life and the relationship with the rest of creation.
 It is followed by a week of meditation about sin and its consequences.
 Next comes a period of meditating on the events of the life of Jesus, and another for thinking about his suffering and death.
 The final week is to experience the joy of the resurrection, and in conclusion to reflect on God's love and the response of love for God.

 The exercises often involve imagery in which one enters a biblical scene.
 For example, the practitioner is encouraged to visualize and meditate upon scenes from the life of Christ, at times asking questions from Christ on the cross, during crucifixion.